openharmony/docs/zh-cn/application-dev/database/e_data_encryption.md

 import { ECStoreManager } from './ECStoreManager'
 import { StoreInfo } from './store'
 import { Mover } from './Mover'
-import { secretKeyObserve } from './secretKeyObserve'
+import { SecretKeyObserve } from './secretKeyObserve'
 import CommonEventManager from '@ohos.commonEventManager';
 import Base from '@ohos.base';

 export let storeManager = new ECStoreManager();

-export let screenObserver = new secretKeyObserve();
+export let secretKeyObserve = new SecretKeyObserve();

 let mover = new Mover();